-In the "Amenities" section of the accommodations listings, I mention concierge levels where available.
-In these hotels within a hotel, guests pay more to enjoy a luxurious private lounge (sometimes with great views), free continental or full breakfast, hot and cold hors d'oeuvres served at cocktail hour, and/or late-night cordials and pastries.
+At hotel concierge levels, guests pay more to enjoy a luxurious private lounge (sometimes with great views), free continental or full breakfast, hot and cold hors d'oeuvres served at cocktail hour, and/or late-night cordials and pastries.
 Rooms are usually on higher floors, and guests are pampered with additional special services (including private registration and checkout, a personal concierge, and nightly bed turndown) and amenities (such as upgraded toiletries, terry robes, hair dryers, and more).
 Ask for the specifics when you reserve a room.

 You'll also find counselor-supervised child care or activity centers at some hotels.
 Very popular in Orlando, these can be marvelous, creatively run facilities that might offer movies, video games, arts and crafts, storytelling, puppet shows, indoor and outdoor activities, and more.
 Some provide meals and/or have beds where a child can sleep while you're out on the town.
 Check individual hotel listings for these facilities.